 Under New Jersey’s divorce statutes, any property and assets earned, acquired, or otherwise accumulated during your marriage are subject to equitable distribution.
 In determining who gets what in your divorce settlement, factors that will likely influence the judge’s decision include the length of the marriage, each person’s individual income and assets, and their contributions during the time they were together.
 One of the first steps in reaching an equitable agreement is providing a complete inventory of all assets and property you possess.
 This includes:

 To ensure all of these assets are included, our attorney will carefully guide you in completing an inventory.
-While obvious items, such as homes, cars, and savings accounts, maybe the first thing on your list, there may be important and valuable items you overlook.
+While obvious items, such as homes, cars, and savings accounts, may be the first things on your list, there may be important and valuable items you could accidentally overlook.

 Marital Assets You May Overlook